imjoy-team/ImJoy/docs/tutorials.md

 ### Deploy the plugin to Github

-Now we have a plugin which allows train Unet models and make prediciton user's own data, we can deploy it to github and share it with others.
+Now we have a plugin which allows train Unet models and make prediction user's own data, we can deploy it to github and share it with others.

-The recommended way to do is make a deicated repository and place the plugin file directly into the Github repo.
+The recommended way to do is make a dedicated repository and place the plugin file directly into the Github repo.

 As an example, we can login to Github, open https://github.com/zhixuhao/unet and then click the `Fork` button which will create a copy of the unet folder under your own account.
 For example, we have the copy at https://github.com/imjoy-team/unet.